markszulc/experience-manager-learn.en/help/dynamic-media-classic-tutorial/main-workflow.md

 ---
 title: Dynamic Media Classic Main Workflow and Previewing Assets
-description: Dynamic Media Classic Main Workflow and Previewing Assets
+description: Learn about the main workflow in Dynamic Media Classic, which includes the three steps - Create (and Upload), Author (and Publish), and Deliver.
+Then learn how to preview assets in Dynamic Media Classic.
 sub-product: dynamic-media
 feature:
 doc-type: tutorial